-[To be returned to the Office of the Dean]
+[To be returned to the Office of Faculty Affairs and Development]

-I hereby acknowledge that I have received a copy of the Morehouse School of Medicine faculty handbook updated December, 2010.
+I hereby acknowledge that I have received a copy of the Morehouse School of Medicine faculty handbook updated December 2015.
 I understand that I am to promptly read the contents of this faculty handbook which set forth the terms and conditions of my appointment and where applicable, my employment.
 This faculty handbook supersedes and replaces any previous faculty handbooks.
-I understand that if I have any questions regarding the contents of this handbook, I should discuss them with my supervisor or the associate dean and assistant vice president for finance and administration.
+I understand that if I have any questions regarding the contents of this handbook, I should discuss them with my supervisor or the Associate Dean of the Office of Faculty Affairs and Development.
 I understand that circumstances will undoubtedly require that the policies, procedures, rules, and benefits described in this handbook change from time to time as the medical school deems necessary or appropriate in its discretion, and that those changes will be valid when approved by the appropriate authorities.
 I understand as changes occur with this document, changes in policies and procedures will be updated on the website as soon as practicable and that such changes will be incorporated in future editions of the faculty handbook.
 The president and the dean retain the right to make exceptions to MSM policies and procedures when such an exception is determined to be in the best interest of the institution.